A Note on the Minimum Number of Edges in Hypergraphs with Property O: Introduction

 \end{definition}

 It is easy to check that $f(2)=3$ and an example for the upper bound is a cyclically ordered triangle.
-In \cite{DKR}, Duffus, Kay and R\"{o}dl established the following general bounds on $f(k)$.
+In \cite{DKR}, Duffus, Kay and R\"{o}dl initiated the study of $f(k)$, and established the following general bounds.

 \begin{theorem}[Duffus--Kay--R\"{o}dl] The function $f(k)$ satisfies